 Procurement teams can run this in five steps without any proprietary data:

-- Add ramp-time conversion drag.
-For each separation, assume 50 to 70 percent of tenured-agent conversion for 60 to 90 days on the replacement.
+5. Add ramp-time conversion drag.
+For each separation, assume the replacement runs at a fraction of tenured-agent conversion for 60 to 90 days.
+Our own floors suggest 50 to 70 percent, which is an estimate rather than a published figure, so use your own ramp curve if you have one.
 Multiply by your program's daily revenue per seat.
 This is the conversion side of the delta.

 Conclusion